Stelvio Pass: Location

 The pass is located in the Ortler Alps in Italy between Stilfs (Stelvio) in South Tyrol to the north-east and Bormio to the south-west in the province of Sondrio.
 It lies right at the border of Switzerland and is connected to Sta.
 Maria Val Müstair in the north by the Umbrail Pass on Stelvio's western ramp.
 The "Three Languages Peak" (Dreisprachenspitze) above the pass is so named because this is where the Italian, German, and Romansh language-speaking areas meet.

 The road connects the Valtellina with the Vinschgau valley and the town of Meran.
 Adjacent to the pass road there is a large summer skiing area.
-Nearby mountains include Thurwieserspitze, Piz Umbrail, Piz Cotschen, and to the east, the mighty Ortler.
+Nearby mountains include Thurwieserspitze, Piz Umbrail, Piz Cotschen, and to the east, Ortler.

 History

 The original road was built in 1820–25 by the Austrian Empire to connect the former Habsburg possession of Lombardy with Austria, covering a climb of 1871 m.
 The engineer and project manager was Carlo Donegani (1775–1845, in 1840 knighted as Carl Donegani von Stilfserberg).
 Since then, the route has changed very little.
-The less famous 22km long southern part has 34 rather sweeping hairpin turns and, in the lower part near Bormio, six tunnels.
+The less famous 22 km long southern part has 34 rather sweeping hairpin turns and, in the lower part near Bormio, six tunnels.
 The 48 mostly tight hairpin turns on the 28 km long northern side part, numbered with stones, are a challenge to motorists.
 Stirling Moss went off the road here during a vintage car event in the 1990s, with an onboard video of his incident being shown on satellite TV.

 Before the end of World War I, it formed the border between the Austro-Hungarian Empire and the Italian Kingdom.
 The Swiss had an outpost and a hotel (which was destroyed) on the Dreisprachenspitze (literally, Three-Language-Peak, the third being Romansh).
 During World War I, fierce battles were fought in the ice and snow of the area, with gunfire even crossing the Swiss area at times.
 The three nations made an agreement not to fire over Swiss territory, which jutted out in between Austria (to the north) and Italy (to the south).
 Instead, they could fire down the pass, as Swiss territory was up and around the peak.
 After 1919, with the expansion of Italy, the pass lost its strategic importance.